Grievance Regarding Smart Meter Installation in Mirzapur

 Current Status: Under Process in the CM Secretariat

 As of early 2026, the grievance remains “Under Process” at the Chief Minister’s Secretariat in Lucknow.
-The case is currently assigned to Shri Arvind Mohan (Joint Secretary).12
+The case is currently assigned to Shri Arvind Mohan (Joint Secretary).
+(Grievance Regarding Smart Meter Installation)

 The public demand is clear: